Key Points about expense policies:

 Why do I need a business expense policy?

-If your employees use company funds to make purchases, an expense policy is crucial to managing costs and avoiding unwanted expenses.
+If your employees use company funds to make purchases, an expense policy is crucial to managing employee spending and avoiding unwanted expenses.
 When employees have clear guidance, they’re less likely to spend company funds on unnecessary or unreasonable items and services.

-A policy also streamlines the submission, approval, and reimbursement processes, making expense management easier for everyone.
+A successful expense policy also streamlines the submission, approval, and reimbursement processes, making expense management easier for everyone.

 What’s included in an expense policy?